-All students are required to seek the guidance of an academic advisor before registering for courses.
-Some departments may notify students of their assigned advisor shortly after the student is admitted to AUM.
-Students who are not notified of their advisor after they are admitted to AUM should contact the department of their major to be assigned an academic advisor.
+All students are required to seek the guidance of an academic adviser before registering for courses.
+Some departments may notify students of their assigned adviser shortly after the student is admitted to AUM.
+Students who are not notified of their adviser after they are admitted to AUM should contact the department of their major to be assigned one.

-Students should be aware that pre-professional curricula (e.g., pre-medicine, pre-pharmacy, pre-law) are not majors.
-Individuals completing one of these curricula will be required to declare a separate major (Biology, Chemistry, Political Science, etc.).
+Students should be aware that pre-professional curricula (e.g., pre-medicine, prepharmacy, pre-law) are not majors.
+Individuals completing one of these curricula will be required to declare a separate major (biology, chemistry, political science, etc.).
 Such students will need advising both in their pre-professional curriculum and in their major.
-They should see the advisor designated for their preprofessional curriculum.
-If this pre-professional advisor is in the department of the student's major, he or she will be the student's only academic advisor.
-However, if this pre-professional advisor is not in the department of the student's major, the student will need to seek additional advice from an advisor in the department of his or her major.
+They should see the adviser designated for their pre-professional curriculum.
+If this pre-professional adviser is in the department of the student's major, he or she will be the student's only academic adviser.
+However, if this pre-professional adviser is not in the department of the student's major, the student will need to seek additional advice from an adviser in the department of his or her major.

-Provisionally admitted students and undeclared majors are advised in the Office of Central Advising.
-These students should call 334-244-3612 or visit 150 Taylor Center to make an appointment with an advisor.
-They should continue to be advised in Central Advising until referred to another department or school.
+Provisionally admitted students, those with undeclared majors and unclassified students are advised in the Office of Advising and Academic Enhancement.
+These students should call 334-244-3612 to make an appointment with an adviser.
+They should continue to be advised in the Office of Advising and Academic Enhancement until referred to another department or school.

-It is the student's responsibility to meet with his or her assigned academic advisor prior to course registration for guidance in selecting courses that comply with his or her specific program/major requirements.
-In order to register for courses, students must obtain their advisor's signed approval of the courses.
-Once the advisor gives this approval, the student can obtain personal identification numbers (PINs) that will allow him or her to register on WEBSTER, AUM's online registration program.
-These PINs will be issued by the advisor or by the advisor's departmental administrative assistant.
+It is the student's responsibility to meet with his or her assigned academic adviser prior to course registration for guidance in selecting courses that comply with his or her specific program/major requirements.
+In order to register for courses, students must obtain their adviser's signed approval of the courses.
+Once the adviser gives this approval, the student can obtain personal identification numbers (PINs) that will allow him or her to register on WEBSTER, AUM's online registration program.
+These PINs will be issued by the adviser or by the adviser's departmental administrative assistant.

-Although all students are required to seek the guidance of an academic advisor, it is ultimately the students' responsibility to ensure that their degree requirements are met.
+Although all students are required to seek the guidance of an academic adviser, it is ultimately the students' responsibility to ensure that their degree requirements are met.